GoogleCloudPlatform/bq-backup-manager/README.md

 * For backup operation projects, use the same projects listed in:
   * All the `backup_operation_project` fields in the Terraform variable `fallback_policy`
   * Source tables projects in all inclusion lists in the BigQuery Scan scope (if you're not explicitly setting the `backup_operation_project` field)
-  * The manually attached backup tag-templates
+  * The manually attached table-level backup policies
 * If a project is used both as the source and destination, include the project in all scripts
 * If a project is used both as the `backup_storage_project` and `backup_operation_project`, include the project in both respective scripts